GauravKBaruah/ECO-EVO-EWS-DATA/Main text data and analysis/README.md

-*In this folder there are R scripts and loads of simulation data for population collapse.*
+*In this folder there are other folders, R scripts and loads of simulation data for population collapse.*

 # DATASETS INCLUDED IN THIS FOLDER: